astronomer/astronomer-cosmos/docs/configuration/scheduling.rst

 Data-Aware Scheduling
 ---------------------

+Apache Airflow 2.4 introduced the concept of `scheduling based on Datasets <https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html>`_.

-By default, Cosmos emits `Airflow Datasets <https://airflow.apache.org/docs/apache-airflow/stable/concepts/datasets.html>`_ when running dbt projects.
+By default, if Airflow 2.4 or higher is used, Cosmos emits `Airflow Datasets <https://airflow.apache.org/docs/apache-airflow/stable/concepts/datasets.html>`_ when running dbt projects.
 This allows you to use Airflow's data-aware scheduling capabilities to schedule your dbt projects.
-Cosmos emits datasets in the following format:
+Cosmos emits datasets using the OpenLineage URI format, as detailed in the `OpenLineage Naming Convention <https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md>`_.

+Cosmos calculates these URIs during the task execution, by using the library `OpenLineage Integration Common <https://pypi.org/project/openlineage-integration-common/>`_.

+This block illustrates a Cosmos-generated dataset for Postgres:

 .. code-block:: python

-    Dataset("DBT://{connection_id}/{project_name}/{model_name}")
+    Dataset("postgres://host:5432/database.schema.table")

 For example, let's say you have: